-Our body is growing all the time.
+Our body is growing and doing self repair all the time.
 As children our body grows into an adult.
 As adults, any damaged tissues need to be replaced with new tissues and this requires growth hormone.
 In this article, we shall take a detailed look at the human growth hormone (HGH), synthetic HGH and its side-effects as well as alternative ways to increase HGH levels in your body.

-Growth hormone is a hormone that is produced by a small gland in the brain called the pituitary gland.
+Growth hormone, also known as somatotropin, is a hormone that is produced by a small gland in the brain called the pituitary gland.

 From birth, the pituitary gland constantly secretes growth hormone that helps muscles, organs and tissues in the body of a child to mature into that of an adult over a number of years.
 As adulthood is reached, the amount of HGH that is released is reduced.
 This is when tissues start to become older and the aging process commences.

 A 20 to 30-year-old man hosts an average rate of five hundred micrograms of HGH within their blood stream.
 This rate drops 10 percent every decade, so by the age of 60, a man has only 25 percent of his original human growth hormone rate.

 The release of growth hormone is also under the influence of a number of external factors.
 This includes dietary habits, sex of the individual and underlying stress levels.

 What people usually know about the human growth hormone is that it makes young individuals grow taller and mature physically.
 Here are the important functions of HGH that makes it vital for us.

 - Promotes bone health

 - Aids the liver in making glucose from sources that are non-carbohydrates

 - Triggers the growth of all the internal organs excluding the brain